Suzie Balser, Owner & Artistic Director for Dance

 Alexis Levie, Petite Company Director (AF)

-Miss Alexis is native from Provo, Utah.
-She just recently moved back after living and teaching dance in Las Vegas, NV and Boise, ID.
+Miss Alexis is originally from Provo, Utah.
+She recently moved back to Utah after living and teaching dance in Las Vegas, NV and Boise, ID.
 She has had the privilege of dancing at Broadway Center in New York City, and taking classes from world known choreographers.
 While attending school at Utah Valley University her dance team placed 2nd at the Universal Dance Association’s College Nationals.
-She participated in the 2002 Olympics closing ceremonies, and was a hockey cheerleader.
-Miss Alexis has been teaching and choreographing for 18 years.
+She participated in the 2002 Olympic Closing Ceremonies, and was an Olympic hockey cheerleader.
+Miss Alexis has been teaching and choreographing for 19 years.
 Her choreography has won her dancers best showmanship, overall best technique and overall high point in numerous national competitions.
-Miss Alexis is so excited to join Utah COPA, where she is teaching jazz, little Tykes combo, hip hop and is a company director for the Petite company.
+Miss Alexis loves teaching at Utah COPA!
+She enjoys teaching jazz, tap, ballet, combo, jazz technique, hip hop, and choreographing for the pop music companies.
+This year Miss.
+Alexis is excited to be directing both the Pre-Company and Jr. Company.
 She is very happy to be back in Utah doing what she loves.
+Alexis is happily married to Marc, and together they have 3 beautiful daughter, who love to dance and sing.

 Kathleen Christensen, Mini Company Director (AF)